benjiemc/tcr-pmhc-interface-analysis/README.md

 This provides a wrapper around the following steps `make data`, `make analysis`, and `make notebooks`.
 However, running all stages in one command will be highly resource intensive and therefore it may be more desirable to run each stage individually depending on the target system.

-Alternatively, the `make <COMMAND> --recon` may help ascertain what commands are run in each stage of the analysis and these can be run individually.
+the `make <COMMAND> --recon` may help ascertain what commands are run in each stage of the analysis and these can be run individually.

 > **_IMPORTANT NOTE_**: The processed data used for the results reported in the manuscript has been provided for reproducibility.
 > If you want to run the analysis with updated data, the provided data must be renamed or deleted (or each command can be run individually) as the make workflow will not run commands with existing outputs.